Edit Content

 Vaginal Dryness

-During and after menopause, the body produces much less estrogen, which results in an increase of vaginal dryness.
-This dryness has a number of consequences, which can include an increase in the amount of urinary tract infections.
+During and after menopause, the body produces much less estrogen, which increases vaginal dryness.
+This dryness has several consequences, which can include an increase in the amount of urinary tract infections.

 Anal Trauma